-We expect all premises licence holders to have suitable safeguarding policies in respect of children, young persons and vulnerable persons.
-We expect premises licence holders to ensure that all staff are trained to recognise safeguarding issues when they arise and act appropriately.
-Such policies must be kept updated and staff training refreshed at frequent intervals.
+We expect all premises licence holders to have suitable safeguarding policies including protection from harm or exploitation from gambling, in respect of children, young persons and vulnerable persons.
+We expect premises licence holders to ensure all staff are trained to recognise safeguarding issues and harm or exploitation from gambling, and they are trained to act appropriately when they arise.
+Such policies must be kept updated and staff training provided on induction and at least annually or more frequently if required.